osrf/gazebo_design/model_editor/model_editor.md

 The GUI should enable users to:

-1. create one model at a time.
+1. create and edit one model at a time.
 1. add links, visuals, collisions, and joints, sensors, plugins to a model
 1. configure properties of each entity listed above.
 1. load external meshes, e.g. collada files, and use them as geometry objects